API Overview

 Acceptheader or?format=query parameter. - Pagination — Offset-based pagination with configurable limits, totals, and a

-nextlink for easy traversal. - Filtering and sorting — Source-specific filters (title number, agency, document type, date ranges) and multi-field sorting.
+nextlink for easy traversal.
+Document collection endpoints also support cursor pagination for deep result sets. - Filtering and sorting — Source-specific filters (title number, agency, document type, date ranges) and multi-field sorting.

 - Field selection — Request only metadata, only the body, or specific fields to reduce response size.